eikehmueller/ma32070/lectures/Exercises.md

 array = rng.normal(size=n)
 ```

-Create a PETSc `KSP` object, which can be configured with PETSc options passed from the command line.
-Your code should solve the linear system $A\boldsymbol{u}=\boldsymbol{b}$ to a relative tolerance of $10^{-6}$ on the preconditioned residual.
+Create a PETSc `KSP` object which can be configured with PETSc options passed from the command line.

 ### Numerical experiments
-Solve the system for different problem sizes $n=16,32,64,128,256,512$ to a (relative) tolerance of $10^{-6}$ on the preconditioned residual, while using the Richardson iteration preconditioned with the Jacobi method.
+Run your code to solve the system $A\boldsymbol{u}=\boldsymbol{b}$ for different problem sizes $n=16,32,64,128,256,512$ to a (relative) tolerance of $10^{-6}$ on the preconditioned residual.
+Start by using the Richardson iteration preconditioned with the Jacobi method.
 Create a table which lists the number of iterations for different values of $n$.
 If you include the command line `-ksp_converged_reason`, PETSc will print out information on whether the solver has converged and how many iterations this required.
 You might have to increase the maximum number of solver iterations to a sufficiently large value for the larger problem sizes $n$.

 Verify that the correct solver options have been used by passing the `-ksp_view` flag and inspect the output.